Nikon’s brilliant FTZ II adaptor drops to a tasty low price!

 Your newsletter sign-up was successful

-If you've upgraded from a Nikon DSLR to a shiny new Z-mount mirror less camera, you might be wondering what to do with all your old lenses.
+If you've upgraded from a Nikon DSLR to a shiny new Z-mount mirrorless camera, you might be wondering what to do with all your old lenses.
 Well, if you follow my advice and pick up the Nikon FTZ II adapter, you can keep 'em!
-Amazon has knocked a stunning 35% off the RRP for Black Friday, bringing the price down from £249 to just £164.01.
+Amazon has knocked a stunning 36% off the RRP, bringing the price down from £249 to just £160.
 This is one of the best deals I've seen, with other retailers typically selling the adaptor for £219.

 The FTZ II mount adapter enables F-mount DSLR lenses to be used on Z-mount Nikon mirrorless cameras.
 This second-gen version is slimmer than the original, with no 'bump' to impede handling or get in the way of battery grips.